+Being a parent and trying to be zero waste, as it turns out, is not all that easy.
 Any new parent will be keen to get their kids off to the best start.
 Yet if you look around many of the baby products out there plastic is everywhere.
-Being a parent and trying to be zero waste as it turns out is not all that easy.
-Plastic nappies, bottles and wipes all add to the amount of plastic we both consume and then discard.
-As such we've pulled together a list of zero waste and ethical baby products, whether your buying for your new arrival or a gift, we hope you enjoy our selections.
+Plastic nappies, bottles, and wipes all add to the amount of plastic we both consume and then discard.
+As such, we've pulled together a list of zero waste baby products.

-For the planet concerned parent sourcing sustainable products for their newborn is a great way to help them start plastic-free and zero waste.
-Plus, we’re certainly not doing junior any harm by surrounding them in natural goods which come from organic and sustainable sources—helping them off to a zero-waste start in life.
+For planet concerned parents sourcing sustainable products for their newborn is a great way to help them start plastic-free and zero waste.
+Plus, we’re certainly not doing junior any harm by surrounding them with natural goods which come from organic and sustainable sources.

 ..or near-zero waste baby items and product picks.
-We've searched far and wide for as zero waste as we can find and where some items do contain a little plastic or plastic from recycled sources we've included that information in our write-ups.
+We've searched far and wide for as zero waste baby products as we can find and where some items do contain a little plastic or plastic from recycled sources we've included that information in our write-ups.

-You'll typically find that baby and toddler utensils made from plastic, yet loads of sustainable wooden utensils now exist.
+You'll typically find that brands make most baby and toddler utensils from plastic, yet loads of sustainable wooden utensils now exist.

-Bambu make a wide selection of Bamboo utensils and homewares.
-This simple set of feeding spoons for ages 6-18 months make for a perfect zero waste gift for baby.
+Bamboo bamboo makes a wide selection of Bamboo utensils and homewares.
+This simple set of feeding spoons for ages 6-18 months make for a perfect zero waste baby gift.

 Alongside we've featured the baby suction bowl by bamboo bamboo.
-The make the suction base and tip of the spoon from food grade BPA free silicone.
-In a variety of colours, this bowl will not only stay put, but it makes for a long-lasting zero waste dinner time essential.
+They make the suction base and tip of the spoon from food-grade BPA-free silicone.
+In a variety of colors, this bowl will not only stay put, but it makes for a long-lasting zero waste dinner time essential.

-Another plastic-free baby essential is the infant bottle.
-As an alternative to the plastic variants which abound we’ve featured this zero waste alternative.
+Another zero waste baby essential is the infant bottle.
+As an alternative to the plastic baby bottles which abound, we’ve featured this stainless steel plastic-free alternative.

-Made from food-grade stainless steel and complete with a lifetime warranty this bottle will last for your babies first months until they are a few years old - at least.
+Made from food-grade stainless steel and complete with a lifetime warranty, this bottle will last for your babies first months until they are a few years old - at least.

-Pura who make these bottles also claim to make the only 100% plastic-free bottles.
+Pura, who makes these bottles, also claims to make the only 100% plastic-free bottles on the market.
 They even certify them MADESAFE ensuring their non-toxic manufacture.
 Safe for baby and better for the planet.

-A quality stroller is one of those baby essential you simply can’t do without as you’re no doubt already aware, its a minefield out there trying to find the right stroller that fits the bill and your lifestyle.
+A quality stroller is one of those zero-waste baby essentials you simply can’t do without.
+As you’re no doubt already aware, it’s a minefield out there trying to find the right stroller that fits the bill and your lifestyle.

-When looking for a stroller with environmentally friendly thankfully, your choices are increasing as more new parents demand that the baby buggy is also good for the planet.
+When looking for an environmentally friendly stroller, thankfully, your choices are increasing.
+Not least as more new parents demand that the baby buggy is also good for the planet and

 A multi-design winning product designed from the ground up with the environment in mind, if you’re in the market for a new stroller, you’d be wise to give these guys a good look.

-You can use this multipurpose 100% organic cotton baby blanket to cover, snuggle-wrap, swaddle, and carry.
+You can use this multipurpose 100% organic cotton baby blanket to cover, snuggle-wrap, and carry.

-Wallaboo created their products with “handcraftsmanship” from materials free from chemicals and toxins.
+Wallaboo creates its products with “handcraftsmanship” from materials free from chemicals and toxins.
 The company practices ethical manufacturing, looking after both the people that make their goods and the planet.
 These zero-waste baby products are suitable to both last and perfect to add to a zero-waste baby registry.

-With these cute teethers, you can personalise your zero waste gift with baby’s name.
-Two raw beech wood rings and coloured beech-wood beads create movement and rattle as well as the perfect teether.
-You can even build your colours to suit a boy or a girl or a baby room’s decor.
+With these cute teethers, you can personalize natural zero waste baby toys with their name.
+Two raw beech wood rings and colored beech-wood beads create movement and rattle as well as the perfect teether.
+You can even build your colors to suit a boy or a girl or a baby room’s decor.
 Suitable for a new baby a few months old and on.

-The seller’s hand makes these teethers with the coloured beads formed from food-grade silicone.
-Free from all the nasties such as BPA and PVC these teethers ship from Australia.
+The seller’s hand makes these zero-waste baby teethers with the colored beads formed from food-grade silicone.
+Free from all the nasties such as BPA and PVC, these teethers ship from Australia.
 So, do be mindful of timings when buying for a gift.

 Hanna Andersson makes clothing for babies and kids to last from 100% organic cotton.
-All of the raw materials they used to make their range of soft, colourful and durable clothes for young ones get sourced free from pesticides or fertilisers.
-As such, the majority of their baby clothes are tested for 100 harmful substances and accredited by OEKO-TEX.
+All of the raw materials they used to make their range of soft, colorful, and durable clothes for young ones get sourced free from pesticides or fertilizers.
+As such, most of their baby clothes are tested for 100 harmful substances and accredited by OEKO-TEX.

 They're also a brand that gives back, with millions of dollars of baby clothes donated to help kids in need.

-Thus we’ve picked out these all in one sleeper pyjamas.
+Thus we’ve picked out these all in one sleeper pajamas.
 They come in an extensive range of sizes from 50cm to suit 0-3 months up to a US size 3.
 Hanna Andersson also has an extensive range of baby clothing for days out and as they grow up from potty training age through to early years.

-Create an adventurous night storytime with baby books.
+Create an adventurous night storytime with zero-waste baby books.

 We’ve picked out this soft book from petit collage as another zero-waste idea.
 It’s 100% organic, soft and cuddly and even comes complete with a beechwood bunny for play and teething.
 Far better than those plastic toys that line the shelves of many a baby aisle.

-At Petit Collage all products are BPA and lead-free.
-These machine-washable toys pick features high contrast patterns suitable for boys or girls.
+At Petit Collage, all products are BPA and lead-free.
+These machine-washable toys pick feature high contrast patterns suitable for boys or girls.
 They print them using natural inks, and their organic cotton is GOTS certified.

 Alongside we’ve included the Things that Go Wood Stroller Book.
 This time, made from FSC certified wood and non-toxic paints and varnishes.
-It comes complete with a wooden strap to attach to strollers, so it doesn't get lost on one of those strolls.
+It comes complete with a wooden strap to attach to strollers, so it doesn't get lost on one of those long walks.

-These personalised baby blocks make for another cute and inspired idea and are far more eco-friendly than plastic toys.
-Handmade in the USA from sustainable wood, you can share the details for each block to personalise the gift.
-Including name, weight, parents names and so on.
-As such they become a lovely keepsake and as well as great zero waste toys, allowing you to leave plastic toys on the shelves.
+These personalized baby blocks make for another cute and inspired eco-friendly idea.
+Handmade in the USA from sustainable wood, you can supply the details for each block to personalize the gift.
+Including name, weight, parents’ names, and so on.
+As such, they become a lovely zero-waste baby keepsake.

-No zero-waste baby product guide would be complete without taking a look at the disposable diapers issue.
-Whereas many a mother loves the convenience of disposable diapers, they are of course another example of single-use plastic.
+No zero-waste baby product guide would be complete without taking a look at the disposable v.s cloth diaper issue.
+Whereas many a mother loves the convenience of disposable diapers, they are, of course, another example of single-use plastic.

 Large brands typically make disposable diapers from both wood pulp and plastics.
 And estimates suggest that babies can get through up to 3000 nappies each year before toilet training.
 That’s a lot of plastic waste.